-It’s important to understand basic banking terms, products, and services.
-For the most part, you’ll be using basic banking products for your everyday financial transactions.
+It’s essential to understand basic banking terms, financial products, and services.
+For the most part, you’ll be using actual banking products for everyday financial transactions.

 Everything starts with the money you’ve earned.
-It requires the ability to read your pay stubs and identify the money that is deposited and withdraw from your account.
+It requires the ability to read your pay stubs and identify the funds deposited and withdrawn from your account.
 Cash flow helps you understand your discretionary spending ability.

 A budget is a spending plan that allocates money to your bills, expenses, savings, retirement, and other financial goals.
-It’s a tool that is often misunderstood.
 A budget is your blueprint.
-It will help you tell your money where to go so you don’t wonder where it went.
+It will help you tell your money where to go, so you don’t wonder where it went.
 You can plan for future purposes.

 To be financially literate means a firm understanding of the importance of saving money for emergencies and planned purchases.

 It takes time and effort to establish, build, and maintain good credit.
 Credit is a tool to help you make purchases before you have money available.
-Credit isn’t necessarily bad but it can lead to long-term debt.
-Being credit literate means you understand the role of credit as leverage to assist in touch economic times and to grow assets.
+Credit isn’t necessarily bad, but it can lead to long-term debt.
+Being credit literate means, you understand things like the factors that impact a credit score.

 In this stage, you may not be investing money or thinking about your retirement.
 However, your well-aware financial future is supported by investing.
 Financial literacy informs you about the power of time and how investing money sooner can mean more money later.